gieseking-lab/indo-analysis/README.md

 |  -v, --voxelsize |   Size of voxels, in Angstroms                     | 0.25 A
 |  -e, --extra     |   Size of extra space surrounding the molecule     | 3.00 A

+Note: For excited states, the ground state is defined as state 1, so the first excited state is state 2.

 The parameter file is only necessary if MOPAC was run using `EXTERNAL=<filename>`, and if the orbital exponents were changed to non-default values in that file (any parameter that starts with Z).
 The parameter file used here should be the same as the parameter file used to run MOPAC.

 Output files: